nyangweso-rodgers/computer-science-docs/01-operating-systems-and-command-line/01-os/03-windows/Readme.md

        - A company might spin up a Windows Server VM on Azure to host a web application, SQL database, or file-sharing service.
        - You access these servers remotely through tools like RDP, SSH (if enabled), or cloud-specific tools.

+- **Popular Windows Remote Server Distributions**

+  1. **Windows Server Editions**:

+     1. **Windows Server 2022**: The latest long-term servicing release from Microsoft, offering enhanced security, scalability, and performance improvements for business-critical workloads.
+     2. **Windows Server 2019**: A stable and widely used version, providing an array of features like Windows Containers, enhanced security (Shielded VMs), and improved hybrid cloud support.
+     3. **Windows Server 2016**: Though it's an older version, it's still widely used in many organizations for virtualization, data center management, and cloud deployments.
+     4. **Windows Server 2012 R2**: This version was popular for a long time due to its integration with Hyper-V and improvements in storage management, though it's becoming outdated.
+     5. **Windows Server Core**: A minimal installation option for Windows Server that doesn't include a GUI (Graphical User Interface).
+This option reduces the attack surface and is commonly used in virtualized environments or containerized setups.

+  2. **Windows Server Essentials**: A simplified version of Windows Server for small businesses with fewer than 25 users.
+It's easier to manage and includes features like file sharing, data backup, and remote access.

+  3. **Microsoft Hyper-V Server**: A free version of Windows Server specifically designed for running Hyper-V virtual machines.
+It’s used for setting up virtualized server environments, often in data centers

 # How to Connect to a Windows Remote Server

 - Remarks